mrWheel/BeeHave/README.md

 for instance every one, two, three, four or six hours.

 # Design goals
-The logging unit (from now on the “BeeHave Logger”) has to operate in a -more or less- harsh environment (the bee’s will stuff every hole with wax).
+The logging unit (the “BeeHave Logger”) has to operate in a -more or less- harsh environment (the bee’s will stuff every hole with wax).
 The unit has to operate without intervention for at least one month on batteries, but preferable for two or three months.
 The BeeHave Logger has to be waterproof.
 The temperature sensor must be placed inside the honeycomb.